Redefining Modern Working Hours

 Destruction is a form of creation.

 We often picture this as a violent act, but it doesn’t have to be.
-Industry disruption is a tamer form of destruction that’s fueled by technological progress and efficiency improvements.
+Industry disruption is a tamer form of destruction that’s fuelled by technological progress and efficiency improvements.
 You see it played out in the real world all the time with companies like Amazon, Netflix, Spotify, and Warby Parker.

-Meet the four-
+Introducing the four-

 As schmaltzy as it now sounds, it’s hard to overstate the influence this book had on a younger generation who came of age in the Office Space era and yet were eager to cash in on the stabilizing tech industry post-Dot-Com Boom.
 There’s no way to definitively prove this, but Ferriss’ book may very well be largely responsible for the current romanticism with tech-entrepreneurship and digital nomadism.

 The last time I checked, most people aren’t working four hours a week now, but Ferriss was definitely onto something with his “less is more” approach to productivity.
 In 2015, The Atlantic published a short documentary about Treehouse, a Portland-based online coding school that had been operating on a 32-hour workweek since 2006 (as of 2016, they reverted to a traditional 40-hour workweek).